Harm reduction and morally controversial behaviours: New legal and policy approaches to drug use, sex work, and physician-assisted dying

 Population Biobanking, Autonomy and the Duty to Inform: Streamlining Access to Data while Protecting Participants

-Ma’n H. Zawati, Academic Coordinator at the McGill Centre of Genomics and Policy and DCL candidate at the Faculty of Law, gave the second annual Seminar on Health and Law.
+Ma’n H. Zawati, Academic Coordinator at the McGill Centre of Genomics and Policy and DCL candidate at the Faculty of Law, gave a Seminar on Health and Law.

 In research, Canadian courts have maintained that participants are entitled to a "full and frank disclosure" and that researchers' duties in that regard are as great, if not greater, than the duties owed by physicians in the clinical setting.
 That being said, the increasingly longitudinal and international nature of research challenges the feasibility of maintaining such an expansive duty to inform.